 (Clicking on the cover image will open the document in a new window.)

 This document updates the progress indicators and related statistics to include the most recent available data.
 It builds upon comments and suggestions that have been received following the presentation of prior editions and supports integrated academic planning at the university, faculty and departmental levels.
-Table A summarizes the progress indicators and their relationship to the University's strategic priorities: high quality, societally-relevant undergraduate and graduate programs; student engagement and success; learning and teaching excellence; research and creative activity; and reputation.
+Table A summarizes the progress indicators and their relationship to the University's strategic priorities: enabling greater student engagement and success through exceptional experiences; increasing SRC excellence, intensity and impact; fostering an innovation ecosystem; and expanding community engagement and city building.
 When the indicator data are viewed as a time-series, the trends across the years can provide Ryerson's academic units with useful contextual information on progress to enhance academic planning and quality improvement.